 Here’s how to comment:

-Use this public comment portal to urge state leaders to include coverage expansion in its new 1115 Medicaid waiver application, and share it with grassroots partners and others who may prefer shorter comments.
+Use this public comment portal to urge state leaders to include coverage expansion in the new 1115 Medicaid waiver application, and share it with grassroots partners and others who may prefer shorter comments.

 We have until June 28th to get in as many comments as we can with this message.
 Please distribute this action alert broadly and/or use it to make your own.